 Choosing an Integration Platform

-You need to consider four things when choosing an integration platform for your business.
+You need to consider four things when choosing an enterprise integration tool or platform for your business.

 - One to Many Approach: The amount of work per nth application exponentially increases due to point-to-point integrations.